xsoloking/k8s-gerrit-/operator/README.md

 - An (unused) Kubernetes cluster
 - The 'default' StorageClass that supports ReadWriteOnce access.
 It has to be possible to provision volumes using this StorageClass.
-- A StorageClass that supports ReadWriteMany access.
+- A StorageClass that supports ReadWriteOnce access.
 It has to be possible to provision volumes using this StorageClass.
 Such a StorageClass could be provided by the [NFS-subdir-provisioner chart](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
 - An [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx)